-La. woman denied an abortion for fetus without skull says she’ll seek the procedure out of state
+La. woman, denied an abortion for fetus without skull, says she'll seek the procedure out of state

 The ripple effect of the U.S. Supreme Court decision on Roe v.
 Wade is being felt in Louisiana, where a woman says she was not able to terminate her pregnancy after being told that her unborn child would likely die due to a birth defect.

-Around 10 weeks into her pregnancy, Nancy Davis, a Black woman with a partner and three children, said doctors told her that her baby would be born with acrania, a rare fetal abnormality that occurs when a fetus lacks a skull.
+Around 10 weeks into her pregnancy, Nancy Davis, a Black woman with a partner and three children, said doctors told her that her baby would be born with acrania, a rare abnormality that occurs when a fetus lacks a skull.

-Davis said her condition meant that the fetus would likely be a stillborn or die within the first week of life.
-Medical professionals recommended an abortion but said that they couldn’t provide one because of the state’s abortion ban.
+Davis said her condition meant that the fetus would likely be stillborn or die within the first week of life.
+Medical professionals recommended an abortion but said they couldn’t provide one because of the state’s abortion ban.

-"Basically they said, I had to carry my baby to bury my baby," Davis said, as she stood with her family and civil rights attorney Benjamin Crump outside the Louisiana state Capitol on Friday.
+"Basically, they said I had to carry my baby to bury my baby," Davis said as she stood with her family and civil rights attorney Benjamin Crump outside the Louisiana state Capitol on Friday.

-Davis said that her doctors were unsure if they could legally perform the abortion due to Louisiana’s law, which states that abortion is banned except to prevent the patient's death or in cases of "substantial risk of death due to a physical condition, or to prevent the serious, permanent impairment of a life-sustaining organ of a pregnant woman."
+Davis said her doctors were unsure if they could legally perform the abortion due to Louisiana’s law, which states that abortion is banned except to prevent the patient's death or in cases of "substantial risk of death due to a physical condition, or to prevent the serious, permanent impairment of a life-sustaining organ of a pregnant woman."

-According to the Louisiana Department of Health, the state's abortion ban has exemptions for "medically futile" pregnancies, which include a number of fetal abnormalities.
+According to the Louisiana Department of Health, the ban has exemptions for "medically futile" pregnancies, which include a number of fetal abnormalities.

 "They seemed confused about the law and afraid of what would happen to them if they performed a criminal abortion," Davis said.
 "Now I am preparing to go out of state for this procedure next week.
 I want you to imagine what it's been like to continue this pregnancy for another six weeks after this diagnosis."